richchapler/AzureSolutionsDocumentation/docs/curricula/AI_Vision.md

 #### 5.6.2 Pro Code

-##### Step 1: Update Environment Variables
+##### Update Environment Variables

-Edit your `.env` file
+Append the following line to your `.env` file:
-   Add a new line for the image to be smart-cropped:

 ```text
 IMAGEPATH_CROP=C:\myProject\crop.jpg
 ```

-Update your "Load Environment Variables" cell
-   Append the following code to load the new variable:
+Append the following code to the "Load Environment Variables" code in the `ai_vision.ipynb` notebook:
 ```python
 IMAGEPATH_CROP = os.getenv("IMAGEPATH_CROP")
 ```

+Re-run the "Load Environment Variables" code and restart the kernel.

-##### Step 2: Pro Code
+##### Add Demonstration Code

 Click "+ Markdown" and paste the following annotation into the resulting cell: